Department of Athletics and Physical Education Courses

 Each Carnegie Mellon course number begins with a two-digit prefix that designates the department offering the course (i.e., 76-xxx courses are offered by the Department of English).
 Although each department maintains its own course numbering practices, typically, the first digit after the prefix indicates the class level: xx-1xx courses are freshmen-level, xx-2xx courses are sophomore level, etc. Depending on the department, xx-6xx courses may be either undergraduate senior-level or graduate-level, and xx-7xx courses and higher are graduate-level.
 Consult the Schedule of Classes each semester for course offerings and for any necessary pre-requisites or co-requisites.

-This course is designed to aid in developing the fundamental skills involved in racquetball.
+This course is designed to aid in developing the fundamental skills involved in pickleball.
 Techniques, rules and strategy are stressed.
 It is hoped that the student will develop a reasonable level of proficiency to enable participation on a leisure-time basis.

 Course Website: http://www.cmu.edu/athletic/